miftahulmuhaemen/spotify-tracks-etl-portfolio/README.md

   - numpy 1.26.4
   - pandas 2.1.4

 > Note: Users are free to choose their preferred installation methods for Airflow, MySQL, and Metabase.
-This project assumes a working Linux environment.

 ## Step-by-Step Data Pipeline